Bulat00/Popularity-Score-of-a-Music-Tracks.-ML-Project/README.md

 This DataFrame will serve as the input for training the machine learning model.
 Lastly  `y` is created, containing only the `popularity` column from `df`, representing the target variable that the model aims to predict.

 ### Data Binning
 As the distribution of the popularity score was not constant among different values we implemented a data binning methodology to partition the original dataset into a training and test set containing the same proportion of popularity Score values.
-We started by creating creating bins and labels to categorize the values in the `y` column into distinct categories.
+We started by creating bins and labels to categorize the values in the `y` column into distinct categories.
 Then, a new column 'bins' is added to the DataFrame `X`, containing the assigned category for each value in `y`.
 Then we've splitted the data into training and testing sets, maintaining the class distribution based on the `bins` column.
 The feature and target variable data are assigned to separate variables for both the **training and testing sets**.
 Then we've removed the `bins` from both the training and testing DataFrames.
 Moving forward we've decided to make some plot to make some analysis, and from that we've noticed that some Values above the *99th percentile* threshold could be seen as noise, se we decided to replace it with the threshold value itself.
 This ensures that extremely high values do not disproportionately influence the model's training process.